Skip to content

 • Example: standard

-Stage-Out S3 Configuration:
+Stage-Out S3 Configuration⚓︎

-• S3_ENDPOINT, S3_ACCESS_KEY, S3_SECRET_KEY, S3_REGION: Credentials and location details for the S3 bucket used as Stage-Out storage.
+• S3_ENDPOINT, S3_ACCESS_KEY, S3_SECRET_KEY, S3_REGION: Credentials for Stage-Out storage

-Stage-In S3 Configuration:
+Stage-In S3 Configuration⚓︎

 • STAGEIN_S3_ENDPOINT, STAGEIN_S3_ACCESS_KEY, STAGEIN_S3_SECRET_KEY, STAGEIN_S3_REGION

-OIDC Configuration:
+OIDC Configuration⚓︎

-• NODE_SELECTOR_VALUE: Value for the node selector key.
+• NODE_SELECTOR_VALUE: Value for the node selector

 • Example: linux

-• OAPIP_TOIL_WES_URL: The Toil WES service endpoint, including the path.
-Must be ending with /ga4gh/wes/v1/
+• OAPIP_TOIL_WES_URL: Your Toil WES endpoint, must end with /ga4gh/wes/v1/

-• OAPIP_TOIL_WES_USER: The Toil WES service user
+• OAPIP_TOIL_WES_USER: WES service username

 • Example: test

-• OAPIP_TOIL_WES_PASSWORD: The Toil WES service password (must but be in htpasswd format)
+• OAPIP_TOIL_WES_PASSWORD: WES service password (htpasswd format)

 • Example: $2y$12$ci.4U63YX83CwkyUrjqxAucnmi2xXOIlEF6T/KdP9824f1Rf1iyNG